 “Oh.
 Well, we don’t recommend mortgage life insurance.
 We think it’s overpriced and feel that term is much more suitable for most folks”.

 Doh!
 That’s fine, but didn’t answer my question.
 Turns out even though the site clear reads, “FREE Mortgage Protection Life Insurance Quote“, they don’t even offer it.
 I have to sheepishly admit that I was duped.
 And now for the past few weeks my phone has been ringing with insurance agents trying to sell me something I can buy off myself.

 When In Doubt Ask Your Banker

 One minor roadblock wasn’t going to prevent me from finding the answer I was seeking.
-Since I’m currently in the process of building a home, I thought what not a better way to get some more information that go directly to my banker.
+Since I’m currently in the process of building a home, I thought what’s a better way to get some more information than go directly to my banker.
 I emailed him inquiring if they do offer mortgage life insurance and how it compares to term life.
 Here was his response:

 Finally, something more concrete.
 It was good to hear my banker say that he preferred term life insurance but he did bring up some good points on when buying mortgage life insurance insurance might make sense.